 - If necessary, check that proper interpass temperature is being maintained.
 Interpass temperature is usually shown as a minimum, but some cases will also have a maximum interpass temperature.

-- Check for visual ques that can be indicate problems.
+- Check for visual cues that can indicate problems.
 This is the responsibility of the welder.
 Surface contaminants, low-melting elements and other things can cause a variety of problems.
 A welder can see if he is not getting adequate penetration, something that can’t be seen after welding unless ultrasonic, radiographic or other NDE tests are performed.

 Checklist – After Welding